 Please leave all flammable chemicals and items at home.
 If you feel you must have fireworks, bleach, chlorine, or paint thinner on your vacation, buy them when you arrive.

 These and other flammable and explosive items are things you can’t take on a plane in either carry on or checked baggage.

 Camping gear used for fires and cooking, such as a camping stove, is considered flammable as well.

 TSA does say camp stoves “are allowed in carry-on or checked bags only if they are empty of all fuel and cleaned so that no fuel vapors or residue remain.”

 Remember that their standards for “cleaned” might be stricter than yours, so if they detect even the tiniest amount, your camp stove could be confiscated.

 Check with TSA and the airline for rules and restrictions.
 If possible, get the equipment you need once you arrive to avoid the hassle.
-TSA does allow one book of safety matches in your carry-on, but matches are not allowed in your checked luggage.

 Are lighters or matches allowed on airplanes?